Students currently being advised

 Jonathan is a philosophically-minded ecologist

-and current Dean of the College of Biological
+and current Dean of Research at Wilfred

-Department of Philosophy.
+Laurier University.
 In addition to an

 extensive list of scientific papers and a textbook